slippyice/thetravelers-mod-texturepacks/README.md

 > WARNING: This is a very early development version, may break and is missing most features.

 # Installation
+## Console
 Copy and paste the code from texturepacks.js into the browser console after logging in.
+## Bookmarklet
+Copy and paste the code from /bookmarklets/[name].txt into a the url of a new bookmark in your browser.
+When you click on it, it will run the code on the current page.
+## Usage
 To change texture packs, press the button in the hotbar called "pack switch", or enter this into console `packSwitcher(table of pack names);`, example `packSwitcher(["default","slippy_dark"]);`.

 Hope you enjoy a world of color :D